mtgjson/mtgjson-website/docs/data-models/set/index.md

       content: Set
   - - meta
     - name: description
-      content: The Set Data Model describes the properties of an individual Set.
+      content: The Set Data Model describes the properties of an individual set.
   - - meta
     - property: og:description
-      content: The Set Data Model describes the properties of an individual Set.
+      content: The Set Data Model describes the properties of an individual set.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, set